 She contributes to a range of publications, conferences, sector-wide discussions, and FE projects across colleges.
 Sarah is Founder and ‘Matron’ of #UKFEchat, a community of FE professionals who get together on Twitter every Thursday at 9pm.

 Penny has worked in the education sector for over 25 years in a range of setting, from prison education, youth offending and alongside youth organisations working with NEET students.
 She is currently employed by the Lincoln College Group and is based at Newark College where her role focuses on education and training and curriculum development, as well as teaching commitment to ensure she is current with learning, assessment and teaching practices.
 Penny has a key focus of developing an active curriculum to teach the skills and qualities required for work and social and personal development.

 She is a Fellow of SET and holds QTLS, ATS and CTeach.

-Director of Independent Training Provider Realtime Education, Lynne is a Midlands-based teacher educator and mentor designing and facilitating curriculum for initial teacher training and ongoing teacher and leadership professional learning.
+Director of Independent Training Provider Realtime Education, Lynne is a Midlands-based teacher educator, author and mentor designing and facilitating the curriculum for initial teacher training and ongoing teacher and leadership professional learning.